jtkovacs/jtkovacs.github.io/REFS/models.md

 Clarke-Groves-Vickery Pivot mechanism: each person states what the project is worth to them.
 If the sum of these claims is higher than the cost of hte project, then the project goes ahead with each paying only the minimum amount needed to make the project viable: e.g. person_1 pays max{cost - V2 - V3 … - Vn, 0}. → everyone has an incentive to reveal their true value, rather than over- or under-bidding.
 All mechanisms for these sorts of problems have trade-offs.

-WEEK 10    LEARNING MODELS: REPLICATOR DYNAMICS
+# Models of learning

+## Replicator models

-Replicator models: Used in psychology, to model learning; in economics, to model populations of people learning; and in ecology, to model evolution.
+Used in psychology, to model learning; in economics, to model populations of people learning; and in ecology, to model evolution.
 In a nutshell, there is a distribution containing types, and the distribution is shifting in response to the payoffs that each type experiences.
 The dynamics of the model offer commentary on the strategies of (1) copying the most common strategy and (2) copying the most successful strategy.
 Elements of model:
 Set of types, {1, 2, 3, … N}
 Payoff for/performance of each type, π(i)
 Proportion of each type in population, Pr(i)